iam-bkpl/django-question-solution/README.md

-# Pagoda Labs
+# Django

 ## Django Questions and Solution

-This is the solution of the Django Questions by pagoda labs

-find solution here [here](./solution.md)
+This is the solution of the Django Questions find solution here [here](./solution.md)